ccpagroup/sgme-hcc/README.md

 5. Run all the data processing and analysis steps.
    This must be done before generating all the figures.
-   If a script hangs, please close the R session and re-run the script in a new R session.
+   If a script hangs without any progress after one hour, please close the R session and re-try the script in a new R session.
    ```R
    source("Step1_Find_LCMS_Marker.R")